ourlifeloop/marketing/src/cms/training-faqs/are-connections-able-to-sign-up-residents-for-activities.md

 ---
-question: "Are Connections able to sign up residents for activities? "
+question: "Are Connections able to sign up Residents for activities? "
 answer: "Connections do not have access to enroll any residents in activities.
 Connections can view community calendar and could send a message to a staff member letting them know their loved one would enjoy an upcoming